Borexino: a real-time detector for low-energy neutrinos

 Borexino was a particle physics experiment which has been performed by an international collaboration in the “Hall C” of the Laboratori Nazionali del Gran Sasso (LNGS).
 Its physics program was centered on solar neutrinos, but also included other relevant topics in low background neutrino detection (including geoneutrinos) and underground physics.

-The Borexino detector was a large, low background, liquid scintillator detector designed to reveal low energy (sub-MeV) neutrinos in real time.
-It was built with the main goals of performing solar neutrinos spectroscopy and to measure the 7Be neutrino flux from the Sun.
+The Borexino detector was a large, low background, liquid scintillator detector.
+It was designed to reveal low energy (sub-MeV) neutrinos in real time.
+Its main goals were to perform solar neutrinos spectroscopy and to measure the 7Be neutrino flux from the Sun.

-Achieving such goals required a very low energy threshold, which in turn required an extreme radiopurity: radioactive background in the Borexino detector had to be at least 10 orders of magnitude lower than in typical natural conditions!
+Achieving such goals required a very low energy threshold.
+In turn, that requires an extreme radiopurity.
+Radioactive background in the Borexino detector had to be at least 10 orders of magnitude lower than in typical natural conditions!

 Nothing in Borexino was standard

 To achieve the required radiopurity levels, all detector parts and components had to be developed ad hoc.
-All involved materials had to be carefully selected for radiopurity (measurements on materials has been performed using germanium detectors and mass spectrometers), and everything had to go through clean rooms (five clean rooms has been built around the detector).
+All the involved materials had to be carefully selected for radiopurity.
+Measurements on materials has been performed using germanium detectors and mass spectrometers.
+Everything had to go through clean rooms.
+Five clean rooms had to be built around the detector.
 The inside of the detector itself was equipped as a clean room.
 All welds were TIG in nitrogen or argon atmosphere.
 All surfaces were pickled and passivated.
-The nitrogen for stripping was cryogenically purified, etc. (check relevant papers for more details).
+The nitrogen for stripping was cryogenically purified.
+Etc. (please check the relevant papers for more details).

 The Counting Test Facility